-This rule resolution is part of the Cloud Conformity solution
+This rule resolution is part of the Conformity solution.

 By provisioning your RDS instances within private subnets (logically isolated sections of AWS VPC) you will prevent these resources from receiving inbound traffic from the public Internet, therefore have a stronger guarantee that no malicious requests can reach your database instances.

 Note: For this rule Cloud Conformity assumes that you have private RDS subnet groups already defined within your VPC.
 A private RDS Subnet Group is a collection of private subnets that you create in your VPC to use with your RDS DB instances.